Charter and Bylaws

 3. Expectations of College Council Members: Among the expectations for members of Skyline College Governance Council are the following:

 a.
 Members possess an open-mind and are willing to develop a college-wide perspective and an understanding of constituencies other than their own.

 b.
 Members are willing to commit to active and regular participation in College Council meetings and activities.

 c.
 Members keep lines of communication open by informing those outside the College Council of issues and developments.

 d.
-Members observe standards of ethical conduct.
+Members observe standards of ethical conduct and campus wide norms.

 4. Guests: Guests are encouraged to attend Council meetings and to participate in the discussion of agenda items.
 Guests are expected to follow the guidelines for meetings and will not be included in any polling for consensus.

 1. Quorum: A quorum for meetings will be 50% of the Council members plus one.
 A quorum requires at least one member from each designated unit.

 2. Open Meetings: All meetings of the Skyline College Council will be open and public.